 #7 – The application Testing Scope

-This section summarizes the Modules/features that were tested/untested by the testing teams, the general idea is to let the readers understand which areas are covered in the testing process and which are not.
+This section summarizes the Modules/features tested/untested by the testing teams.
+The general idea is to let the readers understand which areas are covered in the testing process and which are not.

-When you create this section, think about the next bullets:
+When you create this section, think about the following bullets:

 The integration among the application components.